simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 ![[Screenshot from 2025-08-09 15-21-08.png|500]]

-1. Application front end (Lightweight, Uses services)
+1. Application front end (lightweight, uses services)
 2. Services (include contracts, interfaces and implementations consisting of business logic and data)
 3. Service repositories (connection option to existing services is provided | service contracts are provided as information)
 	- Options: at the time of development, or at runtime